Netatalk/kio-afp/README.md

 ### Code Style

+clang-format v20 is used for code formatting, with the WebKit style as the base and some customizations.

-- The project uses a `.clang-format` file with WebKit style as the base, with some customizations.
+- The project uses a `.clang-format` file at the root to define the formatting rules.
-- Run `clang-format` on modified files before committing to ensure consistent code style.
+- Run clang-format on modified files before committing to ensure consistent code style.

 ### Internationalization (i18n)